June 29, 2013

-The American Psychological Association, in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States and is the world’s largest association of psychologists.
-APA’s membership includes more than 154,000 researchers, educators, clinicians, consultants and students.
-Through its divisions in 54 subfields of psychology and affiliations with 60 state, territorial and Canadian provincial associations, APA works to advance psychology as a science, as a profession and as a means of promoting health, education and human welfare
+The American Psychological Association, in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States.
+APA’s membership includes more than 134,000 researchers, educators, clinicians, consultants, and students.
+Through its divisions in 54 subfields of psychology and affiliations with 60 state, territorial and Canadian provincial associations, APA works to advance the creation, communication and application of psychological knowledge to benefit society and improve people's lives.

 Timothy P. Rinda